 - Rigid lower anchor connectors

 - 7 year expiration

-- Requires head support behind it at all times
+- Requires vehicle head restraint support

 - 2014 IIHS Best Bet when used in high back mode